somasis/beginning/README.md

 you can just add `init=/bin/begin` to the kernel command line if you wish.

 ## Rationale and Design
-Beginning is somewhat designed to be an anti-thesis of systems such as Upstart and systemd.
-In addition, the philosophy behind it is somewhat akin to how BSD-style inits work.
-Consider it an amalgamation of the very good parts of systemd, with the configurability and straightforwardness of BSD-style init.

 *Prior art: OpenBSD init, systemd, Arch Linux initscripts, sinit*

+Beginning is my response to systemd and friends.
+I've used systemd, Upstart, OpenRC, Arch Linux's initscripts, and basically all of them leave a bit to be desired, are annoying to use, feel inconsistent, or do too much.

+The philosophy behind it is very much akin to how BSD-style inits work.

+Configuration is intended to be flexible, but not overbearing; in addition, I want it to be as deterministic as it can.
+The program should not have any functionality which decides for the user; things like providers for virtuals, order to run daemons in, and so on, should all be determined and executed the same way each time.
+While this does mean it requires some initial set up before you can safely reboot with Beginning as your init, it means that you can expect it to always run the same way, regardless of what changes on your system. (aside from obvious things such as removing daemons and stuff)

 You could also consider this to be a demonstration of just how simple init systems really need to be; the most complex part of this is probably the daemon dependency resolution.

-The actual `init` program is just 34 SLOC, because all `init` has to do is `wait` forever, and handle shutdown and reboot signals.
-Nothing else.
+The actual `init` program is just 34 SLOC, because all `init` has to do is sleep forever, and handle shutdown and reboot signals. `bash` takes care of reparenting children processes for us.

 ### What it does have
 - `PID 1`